miguelraz/miguelraz.github.io/blog/juliatorust.md

 1. The preferred way of "whipping up an example in the REPL"/getting a MWE is to `cargo new foo`, mucking about and then `cargo run --release` or using the Rust Playground.
 2. If you're using an expansive test suite, `cargo test --test-threads 8` and `cargo test --quiet` are helpful flags.
 3. For loops are not idiomatic in Rust - writing Fortran-ey code instead of iterators will lead to pain and slower loops.
 Spending time reading the examples in [the iterator docs](https://doc.rust-lang.org/std/iter/trait.Iterator.html) and the community solutions in the exercisms will help a lot.
-4. Just clone everything when you are starting out to get around most borrow checker shenanigans - worry about allocations later, Rust is fast enough that this is not likely your bottleneck at first.
+4. Just clone everything when you are starting out to get around most borrow checker shenanigans - worry about allocations later, Rust is usually fast enough.
 5. The following function
 ```rust
 fn dot(v: &[i32], w: &[i32]) -> i32 {...}